Favourite Foods (Chap 11)

 Many cereals get drenched in sugar when eaten, End of EU sugar quotas means we will have even cheaper sugary foods - just what we don't need.
 Parents not good judges of their own children's sugar intake Children should have no more than 45g sugar/day, but they dont knwo what that means.
 How to stop eating sugar See 'Obesity' for more.

-He was supposed to be a diplomat (Belize envoy) not a political campaigner: the two are not allowed together under Vienna Convention.
+Wigmore was supposed to be a diplomat (Belize envoy) not a political campaigner.
+The two are not allowed together under Vienna Convention.

 Palm Oil'Palm Oil?
 I never buy that'.
 But we do, in about half packaged foods, including Pizza (to stop dough sticking) Noodles (pre-cook), ice cream (makes creamy), margarine, chocolate, bread and biscuits, and as vegetable oil.
 Palm Oil is probably damaging other peoples' land and labour more than any other food crop.
 Iceland became the first retailer to promise to ban in own branded foods.Sandwiches In the spring of 1980, Marks & Spencer, the nation’s most powerful department store, began selling packaged sandwiches out on the shop floor.
 By the end of the 20th century, more people in Britain were making and selling sandwiches than working in agriculture.
 Now it is an £8bn industry.
 See Chapter 11 as to why the British Sandwich industry want Brexit so they could change ‘use by’ to ‘use by end of ’ on sandwich packaging.
 Important stuff it seems.
 Carbon footprint of sandwiches